National History Day in Minnesota

 So, what can I write about?

-There are many possible History Day topics related to the History of Austria and East Central Europe.
-The countries of central Europe—Germany, Poland, the Czech Republic, Slovakia, Austria, Hungary, Romania, Croatia, Serbia, and Bosnia and Herzegovina—are rich sources for study.
+There are many possible History Day topics related to the History of Austria and Central Europe.
+The countries of Central Europe—Germany, Poland, the Czech Republic, Slovakia, Austria, Hungary, Romania, Slovenia, Croatia, Serbia, Montenegro, Macedonia, Kosovo, and Bosnia and Herzegovina—are rich sources for study.
 The Roman Empire, the Ottoman Empire, the Habsburg Empire, and the Russian Empire have ruled, or desired to rule, parts of these territories.
-After WWI, the Habsburg Empire dissoved, giving rise to a number of independent countries.
+After WWI, the Habsburg Empire dissolved, giving rise to a number of independent countries.
 After WWII, Austria and the former Habsburg territories found themselves on the frontier of the Cold War.
 The region has a long history of stubborn independence at the regional—and even civic—level.
 Language, religion, and culture have long been, and remain, areas of friction in this region, and many leaders, among them ordinary men and women, have played their part in preserving and promoting cultural and political autonomy.
 There is much to write about—feel free to ask us for help!

 Here are a few general topics to think about: